simonmichael/hledger/hledger/hledger.m4.md

     expenses:food   $10    ; foo, tag1: value 1 , tag2:value 2, bar tag3: , baz
 ```

-Note that tags are multi-valued.
-When a tag name is seen again with a new value,
-the new value is added, rather than overriding the previous value.
+Note that tags can be repeated, and are additive rather than overriding:
+when the same tag name is seen again with a new value, the new name:value pair is added to the tags.
-Currently this is true for all same-tag situations, ie:

-- Same tag on multiple transactions
-- Posting inheriting the same tag from its transaction or account
-- Transaction acquiring the same tag from one or more of its postings
+(It is not possible to override a tag's value or remove a tag.)

 You can list a tag's values with `hledger tags TAGNAME --values`,
 or match by tag value with a `tag:NAMEREGEX=VALUEREGEX` query.